DragonKnight546/CIS-225/README.md

 # CIS-225
-Hold all my assignments for CIS 225
+Holds all my assignments for CIS 225